R-SYN98/Network-Traffic-Analysis-with-Wireshark/README.md

 <ul>
   <li>Fragmentation Offset = shows if the packet has been broken up into multiple packets, the flags section helps with refragmenting the frames</li>
   <li>Time to live = The amount of time that a packet lives in a network before being dropped.
 Measured in how many times it passes through a router (hops) </li>
-  <li>Protocol = the protocol used in the frame, in this one it is UDP</li>
+  <li>Protocol = the protocol used in the frame, it shows in this case that the packet used UDP instead of TCP.
+UDP</li>
   <li>Source/Desintation Address = the path taken by the packet</li>
 </ul>

 ![udp](udp.png)

-This section contains information about the User Datagram Protocol, the main parts that help us are the source port and the destination port.
+This section contains information about the User Datagram Protocol, the main parts that help us are the source port and the destination port to follow the flow of traffic.
+If the packet was sent through the TCP protocol then it would show here instead.

 ![dnspacket](dnsp.png)